 GTA positions can result from doing well in courses; GRAs from superior work as a lab volunteer or in a directed study course.
 Other jobs result from the extensive networking opportunities within the Georgia Tech and Atlanta HCI communities, and from the job announcements frequently received by the program.

 Graduate Teaching Assistantships

 GTAs help faculty members with their teaching responsibilities, working up to 15 hours a week to meet students, grade papers, help with class material, and perhaps helping with a lecture or two.
 The GTA monthly stipend is $870 a month for the 4.5 months of a semester.
-Georgia Tech tuition for GTAs is waived; students are required to pay all Georgia Tech Mandatory Student Fees, available on the Bursar's website.
+Georgia Tech graduate tuition for GTAs is waived; students are required to pay all Georgia Tech Mandatory Student Fees (for 2017, $1005), and the difference between graduate tuition and graduate professional tuition (for 2017, $1000 for resident and $3134 for non-resident) available on the Bursar's website.

 Graduate Research Assistantships

 GRAs work in faculty labs as part of on-going research projects.
 Typical activities are to design or implement or test user interfaces - including prototyping of computationally-enabled devices - or conducting experiments.
 Take a look at the interests of our MS-HCI faculty—whatever they are doing, you might be able to be part of.
 The GRA monthly stipend varies from school to school and with the number of hours a week (15 to 20).
 It is usually $1000 or more a month for the 4.5 months of a semester.
-Georgia Tech tuition for GRAs is waived; students are required to pay all Georgia Tech Mandatory Student Fees, available on the Bursar's website.
+Georgia Tech tuition for GRAs is waived; students pay fees and graduate professional supplement, the same as GTAs (see Bursar's website).

 Off-Campus Part-time Employment